-Berks County Intermediate Unit 14, 1111 Commons Boulevard, Reading, PA 19612 witnesses who would testify as to only one child was taken singularly here and there at various hearing sessions as the schedules of those witnesses allowed-in effect, woven into the course of the sessions, between the testimony of witnesses testifying as to both children.
+Berks County Intermediate Unit 14, 1111 Commons Boulevard Reading, PA 19612

+Christina Stephanos, Esquire, 331 Butler Avenue, New Britain, PA 18601 the schedules of those witnesses allowed-in effect, woven into the course of the sessions, between the testimony of witnesses testifying as to both children.
 As one might imagine, the hearing processes for both cases led to very detailed, and quite varied, witness-scheduling requirements session to session, let alone accounting for the availability of the parties, counsel, and the hearing officer.
-The content of the November 14th session in this matter was brief and procedural as the substantive testimony on that day's session was exclusively for this child's sibling.